Khloe Kardashian As ‘The Bachelorette’: ABC Exec Reveals The Truth Behind The Rumors

-In February, the creator of ABC’s hit reality series The Bachelor, Mike Fleiss, said in more than one post on Twitter that he was courting Khloe Kardashian to be the star of the upcoming season of The Bachelorette.
+In February, Mike Fleiss, the creator of ABC’s hit reality series The Bachelor, said in more than one post on Twitter that he was courting Khloe Kardashian to be the star of the upcoming season of The Bachelorette.
 The 34-year-old quickly shut Fleiss down on Twitter, accusing him of using her name for “clickbait” and threatening to sick her lawyers on him.

-Fans of both the Bachelor franchise and of Keeping Up with the Kardashians were left wondering who was really telling the truth.
+Fans of both the Bachelor franchise and of Keeping Up With the Kardashians were left wondering who was really telling the truth.
 Now, in a new interview with Variety, Rob Mills, the head of reality programming at ABC, explained what really went down behind-the-scenes.

 Mills said that Fleiss is very friendly with Kardashian’s momager, Kris Jenner.

 “They judged Miss America together, so they’ve spent some time together, and Kris is a friend to the show,” he stated.

 However, Mills said that Fleiss’ tweet in which he revealed to the world that he was in contact with Jenner about having her daughter on The Bachelorette was a “very premature” thing for him to publicly say.